Home | Research | Groups | Fabian Theis

 Mathematical Modelling of Biological Systems

-M. Lotfollahi, M. Naghipourfar, M. D. Luecken, M. Khajavi, M. Büttner, Ž. Avsec, A. V. Misharin and F. J. Theis.
+M. Lotfollahi, M. Naghipourfar, M. D. Luecken, M. Khajavi, M. Büttner, Z. Avsec, A. V. Misharin and F. J. Theis.

 Query to reference single-cell integration with transfer learning.

-Preprint at bioRxiv (Jul.
+Preprint (Jul.
 2020).
-DOI.
+DOI

 MCML Authors

-Link to Fabian Theis
+Link to Profile Fabian Theis

 Fabian Theis